springernature/ux-elements-docs/springer/styleguide/typography.md

-# todo: write about Nature typography
+# todo: write about Springer typography